-The tax-filing deadline is almost here; but there is still time to save money on your 2009 return.
+The tax-filing deadline is almost here, but there is still time to save money on your 2018 return.
 Don't pay the government any more than your fair share.

-Below are 5 of the top mistakes tax filers make -- which you should avoid
+Here is the list of the top 5 mistakes tax filers make -- which you should avoid

 1. Fail to file on time or at all